SamEdgemon/Baseball/Blog1_SlashStats/index.md

-For those that want to recreate my entire process, I’ve included my workflow with more extensive details..
+For those that want to recreate my entire process, I’ve included my workflow with more extensive details. <br><br>

 ## Why Henry Chadwick Matters